-Predictions from ElemNet were generated using default parameters.
-Custom scripts were written to train and evaluate ElemNet over all materials properties data.
+Predictions from ElemNet were generated using default parameters using code from the repository.5 Custom scripts were written to train and evaluate ElemNet over all materials properties data.
 ElemNet consistently under-performed compared to Roost and CrabNet.
-ElemNet also failed to converge for multiple properties resulting in NaN values in the model outputs.
-An example of this occurring is in the OQMD_Bandgap dataset.
-Here, we would like to note that IRNet could have also been benchmarked and compared in this study.
-However, due to the prohibitively large computational requirements, we chose to not train and evaluate IRNet.
-We do however note the OQMD performance reported in the IRNet manuscript6 is consistently lower than both Roost and CrabNet for the same properties.
-These following values show the performance of IRNet vs. HotCrab, respectively, for Formation enthalpy (0.048 eV vs. 0.032 eV), band gap (0.047 eV vs. 0.038 eV), energy per atom (0.070 eV vs. 0.035 eV), and volume per atom (0.394 Å3 vs. 0.247 Å3).
+ElemNet failed to converge for multiple properties resulting in NaN (not a number) values in the model outputs.
+Examples of this occurring can be seen in the phonon peak and steels yield datasets.
+Here, we would like to note that IRNet6 could also be benchmarked and compared in this study.
+However, due to the prohibitively large computational requirements, we chose not to train and evaluate IRNet.
+We do however note that the OQMD performance reported in the IRNet manuscript6 is consistently lower than both Roost and CrabNet for the same properties.
+These following values show the reported performance of IRNet vs. HotCrab, respectively, for formation enthalpy (0.048 eV vs. 0.031 eV), band gap (0.047 eV vs. 0.048 eV), energy per atom (0.070 eV vs. 0.033 eV), and volume per atom (0.394 Å3 vs. 0.278 Å3).